‘FOUR-STYLING’ - Volkswagen ID.4 Independent New Review (Ref:1500/12317)

 Cost of Ownership

-As we said in our 'Driving' section, driving range with this improved ID.4 has increased significantly to as much as 337 miles thanks to the new APP550 motor.
-The other significant change is an increase in charging speed to 175kW - though that only applies to the 4MOTION AWD version; the base rear-driven variants still charge at just 135kW.
+As we said in our 'Driving' section, driving range with this improved ID.4 has increased significantly to as much as 349 miles thanks to the new APP550 motor.
+The other significant change is an increase in charging speed to 175kW - though the base 52kWh 170PS model can still only charge at at just 145kW.

 To achieve the quoted range figure, you'll need to frequently use the provided 'Eco' drive mode setting, ideally in combination with the available 'B' regenerative braking function, which slows the car significantly when you come off the accelerator.
 Whatever ID.4 model you select, your charging regime should be quite straightforward.
 There's a 'We Charge' app that helps you find and use over 150,000 public charge points.
 An AC1-phase 7.4kW garage wallbox would replenish the 77kWh battery from zero in about twelve hours.
 Out and about at a DC3 100kW charge point, it'll take no more than around 30 minutes to recharge your ID.4 with enough direct current to cover the next 137 miles.